 Geometries in Wood

-In 2020, amid the pandemic and a personal journey with infertility, Lily commenced a body of work that came to serve as an anchor for her in a period of deep uncertainty.
-The geometric shapes that formed the basis of these pieces were simple, solid, and required a meditative attention as they were cut and sanded into their desired shapes.
-The creation of these abstract works has become a self-care practice for the artist, who finds beauty in the process of balancing their compositions and repurposing scraps of wood into small slices of grace.
+In 2020, amid the pandemic and a personal journey with infertility, I commenced a body of work that came to serve as an anchor in a period of deep uncertainty.
+The geometric shapes that form the basis of these pieces are simple, solid, and require a meditative attention as they are cut and sanded into the desired shapes.
+Creating these abstract works became a self-care practice, and I came to relish the process of balancing their compositions and repurposing scraps of wood into small slices of grace.

 Untitled #1, 2025.
 Birch, bloodwood, ash